bjmt/yamtk/README.md

 ## yamref

-Refine a seed PWM (or IUPAC consensus) against a set of positive sequences.
-The seed is scanned, hits are aligned, and a new PWM is built from the aligned columns; the process repeats for the requested number of refinement passes.
-Flanks can be extended before refinement, and optionally IC-trimmed after.
-Output is a MEME motif file containing the refined PWM(s).
+Refine a seed PWM (or an IUPAC consensus) against a set of positive sequences.
+The seed is scanned, its hits are aligned, and a new PWM is built from the aligned columns; this then repeats for as many refinement passes as you ask for.
+Flanks can be extended before refinement and, if you like, IC-trimmed afterwards.
+The output is a MEME motif file holding the refined PWM(s).

 ### Usage